Skip to product information

 Shipping calculated at checkout.

-Melocactus levitestatus – Turk’s Cap Cactus
+Melocactus bahiensis sap. amethystinus – Turk’s Cap Cactus

-Measures approximately 9" wide x 7" tall.
+Measures 9" wide x 7" tall.

 After flowering, fruits shaped like peppers appear and attract birds.